 |Taste||very smooth, delicately grassy, sweet||slightly bitter, more earthy than grassy, robust|

-Ceremonial matcha is intended exclusively for whisking into hot water and drinking straight, where the full flavor is released.
+Ceremonial matcha is intended for whisking into hot water and drinking straight, where the full flavor is released.
 Made from the youngest leaves and finest leaves only, the taste is very smooth, delicately grassy and sweet.
 This matcha grade is typically the most expensive offered but only requires a small amount (approximately 2g or 1 tsp) per cup.
-Mixing a ceremonial quality matcha with other ingredients will not only mask its delicate flavor profile, it will also be an unfortunate waste of money.
+You can mix it in lattes, smoothies and other matcha based drinks but it is based served only with water.

 And last but not least, to become an expert in knowing good quality matcha on the market, read our ultimate buyer’s guide.